andrew-dsi/andrew-dsi.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 This gap is over-fitting.

-Focusing on the lower plot above (Classification Accuracy) - it appears that our network is learning the features of the training data *so well* that after about 20 or so epochs it is *perfectly* predicting those images - but on the validation set, it never passes approximately 83% classification accuracy.
+Focusing on the lower plot above (Classification Accuracy) - it appears that our network is learning the features of the training data *so well* that after about 20 or so epochs it is *perfectly* predicting those images - but on the validation set, it never passes approximately **83% Classification Accuracy**.

 We do not want over-fitting!
 It means that we're risking our predictive performance on new data.
 The network is not learning to generalise, meaning that if something slightly different comes along then it's going to really, really struggle to predict well, or at least predict reliably!